Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Abstract

 \section{Abstract}

-This work presents a new cyclic architecture that extracts high-frequency patterns from images and re-insert them as geometric features.
-This procedure allows us to enhance the resolution of low-cost depth sensors capturing fine details on the one hand and being loyal to the scanned ground truth on the other.
-We present state-of-the-art results for depth super-resolution tasks and as well as visually attractive, enhanced generated 3D models.
+This work presents a new self-supervised cyclic architecture that extracts high-frequency patterns from images and re-insert them as geometric features.
+This procedure allows us to enhance the resolution of low-cost depth sensors capturing fine details on the one hand and being loyal to the scanned scene on the other.
+We present state-of-the-art results for depth super-resolution tasks as well as visually attractive, enhanced generated 3D models.
+Our main focus is on situations in which there is no large-scale accurate ground-truth depth map to train on, since the depth maps are captured by a low-cost scanner, making it either noisy or quantized. \keywords{ Computer Vision, Deep Learning, Self-supervised learning, 3D Geometry, Computational Photography. }